octimot/StoryToolkitAI/README.md

 #### 3. Wait a bit

-Your current timeline will automatically render to Audio Only WAV, and then you'll see it appear in the Transcription Log Window.
+Your current timeline will automatically render to Audio Only WAV, and then a window with the transcription settings will pop up.

+Enter the transcription settings (more info about settings [here](https://github.com/octimot/StoryToolkitAI#transcription-settings)) and then hit "Start".

 Once the process has started, it needs a bit of time to transcribe.
 After all, there is a human-like AI trapped in your machine doing your job for you on a mechanical typewriter with missing keys, while trying to feed its entire family of